Deployment topologies

 4. Regional instances

-Final pattern to take in consideration, is the one of Regional and scoped instances.
-This one can be used from start in the case of a scoped-test adoption of Microcks: it presents more or less the same characteristices of the Globaly shared, centralized instance but you decide to restrict it to a specific scope in your organization.
-It could be for a functional domain, for an application, or whatever makes sense in a governance point-of-view.
-A regional instance will hold all the API mocks and tests - for both public and private APIs - and will be the reference to measure quality, improvements and to source some other catalogs.
+The final pattern to take into consideration is the Regional and scoped instances.
+This one can be used from the start in the case of a scoped-test adoption of Microcks: it presents more or less the same characteristics of the Globally shared, centralized instance, but you decide to restrict it to a specific scope in your organization.
+It could be for a functional domain, for an application, or whatever makes sense from a governance point of view.
+A regional instance will hold all the API mocks and tests for both public and private APIs and will be the reference to measure quality, improvements and to source some other catalogs.

 As this pattern can be used in standalone mode, we think it’s best to consider those instances as contributors to a consolidated vision of the available APIs.
 Hence, you will eventually have to consider some promotion or release process.